Dear Family and Friends,

 Who becomes the Democratic standard bearer will probably determine whether or not the Republican can be defeated.
 If there is any significant drop off in voter participation or, God forbid, fragmentation of the Democratic Party itself–even a man that openly advocates taking away rights guaranteed in our Constitution could be elected.
 If this should happen, none of the dire predictions I read in the Atlanta or Richmond newspaper editorials or hear in the barber shop will be out of the realm of possibility.

-George Powell, Caldwell County, NC …
+(signed) George Powell, Caldwell County, NC …

 … this letter would have been dated in May of 1860 and may, or may not, have ever been written.
-If so, it might have been authored by my great, great, great grandfather, the owner of nine slaves and a dyed-in-the-wool southern Democrat.
-This would have been shortly after the Republican Party, in convention, had selected their nominee for President of the United States.
+If so, it could have been authored by my great, great, great grandfather, the owner of nine slaves and a dyed-in-the-wool southern Democrat.
+This would have been shortly after the Republican Party, in convention, had already selected their nominee for President of the United States.

 I’m sorry if this turn in the narrative is somewhat different than what you expected–maybe a little explanation is in order …

 1) the highly controversial Republican that George Powell, my ancestor, was referring to was, obviously, not Donald Trump.
 His name was Abraham Lincoln.

 2) the vast reaches of the United States that, in 1860, had their minds made up were not the future “Make America Great Again” red states of the deep South but those of the 19th century Northeast, Mid-West, and Pacific Coast where abolitionist sentiments ran high.